Offer a CSA Program

 Contact Us

-Get in touch with the KY Farm Share Coalition at kyfarmshare@oak-ky.org to learn more about CSA and how you can promote fresh foods as a employee health benefit.
+Get in touch at kyfarmshare@oak-ky.org to learn more about CSA and how you can promote fresh foods as an employee health benefit.